EricaLinaG/Emacsn/README.md

   - `make new-config name=my-profile-name repo=The-url-to-my-emacs-repo`
   - `make my-profile-name` - to install it.

-You can add a profile and install your emacs repo all at once with this.
+You can add a profile and install it all at once with this.

   - `make install-new name=my-profile-name repo=The-url-to-my-emacs-repo`